Yehzuna/jquery-schedule/README.md

 ## Methods

 ### `export`
-Export all periods in the schedule to a JSON.
+Export all periods to a JSON.

 ```javascript
 var data = $("#schedule").jqs('export');